Pendet dance: History

 Traditional Balinese dances are the oldest form of performing arts in Bali.
-Traditional dances can be divided into two types, the sacred dances called Wali and entertainment dances called Bebalihan.
+Traditional dances can be divided into two types: the sacred dances called Wali and entertainment dances called Bebalihan.
 Wali (sacred dances) are usually performed only during certain ritual ceremonies.
-Balinese Hindus believed that the sacred dances has strong religious significance and spiritual power, thus only can be performed during specific religious ceremony by specific dancers.
+Balinese Hindus believed that the sacred dances has strong religious significance and spiritual power, thus can only be performed during specific religious ceremony by specific dancers.
 Bebalihan are usually performed in social events.
 In addition to entertain, Bebalihan also has other purposes including welcoming guests, celebration of harvests, or gathering crowds.
 Bebalihan has more variations than Wali.
 Pendet is considered as a form of Bebalihan, often performed secularly to welcome guests or audiences.

 Pendet believed as a representation of Balinese floral offering ritual, which offered banten or canang (floral offerings) from shrine to shrine within Balinese temple or residential compounds.
 Initially, Pendet dance is used as a complement of piodalan ceremonies in temples or family shrines, as a symbol of gratitude, respect, and joy when welcoming the presence of the gods who descend from khayangan (realm of gods).
 By the 1950s, the dance choreography, movements, costumes and properties were codified by two artists from Sumertha village, Denpasar; I Wayan Rindi and Ni Ketut Reneng.
 Both of them created Pendet as a welcome dance with four dancers, performed as part of a tourism show at a number of hotels in Denpasar, Bali.
 In 1961, I Wayan Beratha developed this dance and increased the number of dancers to five, as is often performed now.

 In 1962, I Wayan Beratha and his colleagues developed Pendet dance as a mass dance.
 The number of dancers was no less than 800 people, and featured in the opening ceremony of the Asian Games in Jakarta.